Psychotherapy (or just plain therapy) Cartoon. Happiness cartoon.

 A cartoon about the speed with which news stories fall into the dustbin of history as the world’s news media move from one story to the next, often giving a story saturation coverage and then moving on.
 Today’s earth shattering news is tomorrow’s chip paper, as the saying goes.

-A cat lying on a chair – with its owner telling it to get up and do some household chores
+A cat lying on a chair – with its owner telling it to pull its weight and get up and do some household chores.

 A cat’s owner complaining that the cat is lazy and doesn’t earn its keep.